-If you're looking for something to absorb the vodka sloshing around in your stomach from last night (that was gluten free, right?), the BEK is the way to go.
 Organic eggs, fresh farm bacon, kale, and sharp cheddar are served on Hu bread, which tastes a bit like a mix between an everything bagel and an English muffin.
-It's a solid breakfast sandwich, and you won't hate yourself for eating it.
+It’s a solid breakfast sandwich.

-These absolutely do not taste "healthy," whatsoever.
-A mash of honey, bananas, cinnamon, and cashew cream, these are the perfect thing to wake up to if you're not trying to eat the real deal.
-And, Postmates delivers them.
-Hot.
-Eat them in bed and be pleased with your resourcefulness.
+These absolutely do not taste healthy whatsoever.
+A mash of honey, bananas, cinnamon, and cashew cream, these are the perfect thing to wake up to if you’re not trying to eat the real deal.

 Pulled rotisserie chicken, carrots, celery, homemade stock, and quinoa.
 9 times out of 10, this stuff is perfect comfort soup for the soul.
 Every once in a while it can get oily, but any chicken soup made from scratch can weed into that territory.
 Perfect For: a filling light lunch, warding off the flu.